 So who the hell am I anyway?
 My name is Curt Magura, and I’m the site admin/owner of the WersiClubUSA and IMMusic websites.
-Our main mission is to both inform you and also learn from you about the Wersi product line.
+Our primary mission is to inform you and learn from you about the Wersi product line.
 But before we talk about Saturn’s, Delta’s, Spectra’s, Sonic’s, and OAX, how did we get here anyway?

-Keeping with the Wurlitzer theme, my parents purchased a Wurlitzer 4500 console organ.
+My parents purchased a Wurlitzer 4500 console organ.
 This was a big step up from the Schober.
-It had two 61 note keyboards and a 25 note pedalboard.
+It had two 61-note keyboards and a 25-note pedalboard.
 It even had two presets per manual!
-You were not able to pick what the preset did, and they were mechanical.
+You could not pick what the preset did, and they were mechanical.
 When you pushed the preset, the tabs would physically move.
-It took a bit of pressure to actually push in the preset “button.”
+It took a bit of pressure to press the preset “button.”
 Still, quite magical at the time.
 The one feature I remember the most was “Shh-Boom.”
 This was a precursor to automatic rhythm units.
-It gave you the ability to add a bass drum and cymbal sound to the pedals and also a cymbal sound to the lower manual.
-You could mix and match those sounds via rocker switches located over on the left check block.
+It allowed you to add a bass drum and cymbal sound to the pedals and a cymbal sound to the lower manual.
+You could mix and match those sounds via rocker switches on the left check block.
 Man, we are rocking now!
-Of course, it all was based on your ability to play a rhythm “in-time” using your left foot and left hand and at the same time play a melody line with your right hand.
+Of course, it all was based on your ability to play a rhythm “in-time” using your left foot and left hand while playing a melody line with your right hand.
 Dad never got the hang of “shh-booming” it…

-One thing for sure.
-I missed those two 61 note keyboards and a 25 note pedalboard that we had on the Wurlitzer 4500.
+One thing is for sure.
+I missed those two 61-note keyboards and a 25-note pedalboard that we had on the Wurlitzer 4500.
 Time for a new organ!
 This time we jumped ship and went from Wurlitzer to a Conn 644 “Martinique.”
 And of course, we had to add the Conn Electric Band to use as what else?
 A third manual. 🙂

 Back to the opening few paragraphs about my dad building our first organ, the Schober, from a kit.
 As a kid, I watched my dad build several electronic things from kits.
 Who remembers a company called Heathkit?
 Like father like son, I built a ham radio, a color TV, and a stereo, all from Heathkit.
 Flipping through a magazine one day, I see an ad for Wersi Organs… Hey Dad, check this out.
 These things come in kits that you can build!